MohammadDAlil0/Codefo/README.md

 # Codefo Project

-This project provides services for Competitive Programmers allowing them to manage theirs favorite problems, storing them in nice folders, publish them to the others, and much more.
-Also, the project contains varios tools which be heplful for them such as Graph editor, tools for testing, competitve contests, and even more.
+This project provides services for Competitive Programmers, allowing them to manage their favorite problems, store them in organized folders, publish them to others, and more.
+Additionally, the project includes various tools that are helpful for programmers, such as a Graph editor, testing tools, competitive contests, and more.

 ## Table of Contents